 At Deakin, we want all students to feel supported to succeed, so we offer a range of support services to make studying achievable and promote a culture of student wellbeing.
+Here are three simple steps to help you manage uni.

 1. Learn to study effectively